The 10 Best Birthstone Bracelets to Match that Birthstone Ring You Love!

 9. Infinity Bangle with Any Birthstone Charms

 This next one is our most traditional version of bangle on our list.
 925 sterling silver creates a beautiful band that latches to an infinity symbol.
-From one loop hangs your choice of one, two, or three silverplated Swarovski crystals in birth month colors.
+From one loop hang your choice of one, two, or three silverplated Swarovski crystals in birth month colors.

 These crystals are translucent and not caught in a traditional setting so the light passes through them beautifully.
 Each crystal is wrapped delicately in sterling silver and hung so the light can shine through it.
 They are still faceted so they catch the light and cast tiny little color shadows across your skin.
 It adds a stained glass effect to the already beautiful crystals.
 This one may very well be our favorite find on this list.

 This one is a great solo wear option.
-While it feels graceful enough, it does not really carry the evening wear aesthetic.
+While it feels graceful enough, it does not really carry the evening to wear aesthetic.
 We strongly feel it will work better with business wear and casual looks.
 You can select your birth month and those of your significant other.
-For a beautiful relationship focused piece select your birth month, the birth month of your significant other, and the stone for the month of your anniversary.
+For a beautiful relationship-focused piece select your birth month, the birth month of your significant other, and the stone for the month of your anniversary.
 This takes the birthstone concept to a higher level and we love it!

 10. Multi-bead Charm Bracelet

-Crystals, hearts, enamel, and glass work together with silver-toned alloy to create a stunning and busy piece.
+Crystals, hearts, enamel, and glasswork together with silver-toned alloy to create a stunning and busy piece.
 It is a wonderful departure from our previous simple, understated picks.
 This truly is a celebration of a birthstone in a bracelet and is sure to complement your ring perfectly!

 A Brief History of Birthstone Jewelry

 Birthstone jewelry had been a constant for many decades.
 There are countless stories as to how we came to assign a stone to a birth month.
 The most popular version dates back to the breastplate of the biblical figure, Aaron.
 His armor is said to have been adorned with twelve stones, one for each of the twelve tribes of Israel.
-This breastplate, which was apparently stored in The Second Temple in Jerusalem is said to have included emerald, sapphire, diamond, topaz, carbuncle, sardius, agate, ligure, amethyst, onyx, jasper, and beryl.
+This breastplate, which was apparently stored in the Second Temple in Jerusalem is said to have included emerald, sapphire, diamond, topaz, carbuncle, sardius, agate, ligure, amethyst, onyx, jasper, and beryl.